 | Benchmarks | run_benchmark | Run a scenario on an explicit model list, every active model of selected providers, or all active models — each result auto-scored against the reference. |

-| Records | list_records | Page through past records with filters by type, success, model, job, free-text search. |
+| Records | list_records | Page through enrichment, sample/schema generation, schema edit, playground, classification, arbitration, and ambiguity-analysis records, with success, model, job, and search filters. |

 | Records | get_record | Full structured output + validation errors for one record. |